Wednesday, January 29, 2025

 In Travancore, Set or Mail Sorters (S 1 & S 2) markings, exists only for a shorter period, as from the evidence in hand...whereas T.R.A.S.
 'IN & OUT' cancels were in use, till the end.

-What follows are the different types of railway cancel, i have come to notice.
+What follows are the different types of railway cancellation, i have come to notice, so far.

 TYPE 1.